Clarissa Caldwell Lathrop

 Clarissa Caldwell Lathrop (April 12, 1847 – September 11, 1892) was an American social reformer and autobiographer.
-Her prominence came from her remarkable experience, being confined and unlawfully imprisoned in the Utica Lunatic Asylum for 26 months (October 1880 – December 1882), through a plot of a secret enemy to kill her.
-She eventually managed to communicate with James Bailey Silkman, a lawyer who, like herself, was confined in the same asylum under similar circumstances.
-He succeeded in obtaining a writ of habeas corpus, and Judge George G. Barnard of the New York Supreme Court pronounced Lathrop sane and unlawfully incarcerated.

-After that time, she devoted her life to ameliorating the laws relating to lunacy.
-Lathrop felt she owed it to women to take her case before the New York State Legislature, and demand reform in this direction, but she was unsuccessful in two efforts and found herself penniless and facing the need to support herself.
-After several efforts, she became a court stenographer, and ten years after her release, wrote a book, the story of her own institutionalization, entitled A Secret Institution.
-Published at her own expense, this book led to the formation of the Lunacy Law Reform League, in 1889, a national organization with headquarters in New York City, of which Lathrop became the secretary and was the national organizer.
+Her prominence came from her experience after being confined and unlawfully imprisoned in the Utica Lunatic Asylum for 26 months (October 1880 – December 1882), through a plot to kill her.
+Eventually, she was pronounced sane and unlawfully incarcerated.
+She devoted the rest of her life to ameliorating the laws relating to lunacy.
+She became a court stenographer, and wrote a book about her own institutionalization, entitled A Secret Institution.
+Published at her own expense, this book led to the formation of the Lunacy Law Reform League, in 1889, a national organization with headquarters in New York City, of which Lathrop was the national organizer and served as secretary.

 Early life and education

 Clarissa Caldwell Lathrop was born in Rochester, New York, April 12, 1847.
 She was a daughter of Gen. William E. Lathrop, a Brigadier General of the National Guard.
 Lathrop's father had met and married Lathrop's mother, Jemima, at the age of 42 – Jemima was 19.
 Lathrop had been one of five children, but had lost her eldest brother to disease in 1865 and her second eldest brother moved to the southern part of the country to look for work.
 Lathrop's father died in 1877 leaving his wife, and his three daughters to open their home to board strangers for income.

 She graduated from the Rochester Academy.

 Lathrop also often traveled significant distances and visited friends around Rochester.